Join Here | Log In

 Vitamin B6: An Essential Cofactor

 Vitamin B6 is an essential micronutrient that is used in hundreds of different reactions in the body.
-It’s a water-soluble vitamin that isn’t synthesized by the body nor stored long-term, so we need to replenish our supply regularly.[ref]
+It’s a water-soluble vitamin that isn’t synthesized by the body nor stored long-term, so we need to replenish our supply regularly by eating foods that contain B6.[ref]

-This article dives into the science of how vitamin B6 is used by cells, where it is absorbed and converted, and why genetic variants impact an individual’s need for different amounts and different forms of B6.
+This article explains how vitamin B6 is used by cells, how it is absorbed and converted, and why genetic variants impact an individual’s need for different amounts and different forms of B6.

 What does vitamin B6 do in the body?